 Branches falling off trees pose a real danger to property owners, or anyone present on your property.
 Even a seemingly healthy tree may sometimes drop its branches, potentially causing injury or damage to property.

 It’s something every business or homeowner should be aware of throughout the year, and – weirdly enough – particularly during the summer. particularly during periods of harsh weather.

 The falling of branches is known as "sudden branch drop syndrome" or "summer branch drop".
 It’s a curious occurrence, whereby branches fall from seemingly healthy trees…

-At Earth Development, our local teams of landscapers across the Midwest have helped businesses and property owners make their outdoor spaces as safe as possible.
+At Earth Development, our local teams of landscapers in Wisconsin, Minnesota and across the Midwest have helped businesses and property owners make their outdoor spaces as safe as possible.
 We also think it’s important to provide online resources to educate people about trees that shed branches – so be sure to read on and find out more about this phenomenon.

 What Exactly Is Sudden Branch Drop Syndrome?

 Sudden branch syndrome simply refers to branches randomly falling from a healthy-looking tree.
 This might involve oak tree branches falling off randomly, a eucalyptus branch drop, or any other kind of healthy-looking tree.